makyo/writing/work/the-fool/the-fool.md

 She nods again.
 "It's a little freeing, isn't it?
 Being away from parents.
 So you, like the page of wands have been investigating, leaving all that energy pent up, and now you're ready to...what?
 Take that step?"

 I catch myself fiddling with the hem of my shirt.
-It's an olive color, faded further into drabness by countless washings.
+It's an olive color, faded further into drabness by countless washings, no fancy tunic.
 It doesn't go with my fur.
+Nor do the well-worn khakis.
+A darker animal dressed in those would look rough and tumble, ready for a hike.
+A puma looks like a mess of dirty laundry.

+I look up from my dull clothing to the table once more, speaking to the cards.
 "I have an appointment to start talking about it --- talking about gender --- with a counselor."

-"Congratulations," the porcupine says, smiling, and I realize she doesn't need to say anymore.
+"Congratulations," the porcupine says, smiling.
+And I realize she doesn't need to say anymore.
 I realize that's what I needed from my mom.
 I realize that's probably why my mom sent me here.
-I realize there's probably more to my mom than I give her credit for.
+I realize there's probably more to my mom than I gave credit for.

 I realize I've stopped thinking of this --- the tarot card reading --- as something mystical.
 "The third card, then."